-Power Plant strain weed is a sativa-dominant hybrid that comes from South African genetics.
-It has been the subject of many variations, at least 10 at the last count, but the original version remains the best.
-It was released by the Dutch Passion Seed Company of Amsterdam in 1997 and has been solely selectively inbred ever since.
+Power Plant weed is a sativa-dominant hybrid whose lineage includes South African genetics.
+It has been the subject of many variations (at least ten at the last count), but fans love the original version the best.

-While Power Plant doesn’t captivate audiences in the taste and smell categories, it more than makes up for it in terms of aesthetics.
-It is a gorgeous looking strain with large buds and bright outlines.
-The orange and glistening white trichomes stand out in a strain so unusual looking that it looks as if it could have been cultivated in a power plant.
+While Power Plant flavor and aroma aren’t striking, its amazing looks more than make up for it.
+It is a gorgeous-looking strain with large buds and bright outlines.
+The orange and glistening white trichomes are so vibrant that they almost glow (as if they had been cultivated in a power plant).

 Power Plant Strain Grow Info

-The Power Plant seeds you get from Dutch Passion are purebreds which have not been hybridized.
+The Power Plant seeds you get from Dutch Passion are purebreds that have not been hybridized.
 As a result, these plants grow consistently and uniformly when you have the original.
-It is extremely stable and offers an excellent yield when grown correctly.
+It is highly stable and offers an excellent yield if grown correctly.
 You can grow it indoors or outdoors, and it flowers relatively quickly as well.

-When grown outdoors, Power Plant is ready for harvest by the middle of October and can yield an incredible 35 ounces per plant at its maximum.
-When grown indoors, the flowering time is anywhere from 7-9 weeks with a possible yield of 21 ounces per square meter planted.
+When grown outdoors, Power Plant is ready for harvest by the middle of October.
+It can yield anywhere between 21-35 ounces per plant.
+When grown indoors, the flowering time is between 7-9 weeks.
+Indoor growers can expect a return of between 17-21 ounces per square meter planted.

 Those who have grown Power Plant say it performs well indoors when you use a standard soil mix.
-You have the option to top the plants after they reach the vegetative stage, and you should look to change the light schedule to force Power Plant into the bloom stage within six weeks.
-At that stage, your plants should be close to two feet tall.
+You have the option to top the plants after they reach the vegetative stage.
+Change the light schedule to force Power Plant into the bloom stage within six weeks.
+By then, your plants should be close to two feet tall.

 You might see the first pistils appearing by the end of the first week of flowering.
-Training the plant will increase the number of colas although this also results in smaller buds.
-Growers report that by the third week of flowering, large buds begin to appear and the thick resin production begins in earnest.
+Training the plant will increase the number of colas, although this also results in smaller buds.
+Growers report that large buds begin to appear by the third week of flowering, and the thick resin production begins thereafter.

 THC Content – Highest Test

-The strain’s average THC is 15% which would have been considered very high back in the 1990s.
-Of course, things have changed today with some strains offering 30%+ THC!
-There are some tests which have shown Power Plant’s THC content at 20%.
+The strain’s average THC is 17.5%, which was very high when Dutch Passion Seeds released it in the 1990s.
+Of course, things have changed today, with some strains offering 30%+ THC!

 CBD Content – Highest Test